Petropavlovsk-class battleship: Background and description

 The design was intended to have a maximum speed of 17 knots using forced draft, but model testing of the hull showed that it could only reach 16 kn.
 Rather than delay construction by redesigning the hull, the navy accepted the slower speed.
 Development of the quick-firing (QF) gun meant that an upper belt of armor was necessary and the weight required was gained by shortening the waterline armor belt, which left the ships' ends protected only by the sloping armor deck.
 Other changes included the replacement of the barbettes with turrets of the same type as used in the battleship and the substitution of QF 6 in guns for the original 8 in guns.
 This last change saved enough weight to permit four more six-inch guns to be added.

 The Petropavlovsk-class ships were 376 ft long overall, had a beam of 70 ft and a draught of 28 ft 3 in.
 Designed to displace 10960 LT, they were 400–900 LT overweight and actually displaced 11354–11842 LT.
 The ships were the first flush-decked battleships built for the navy.
 They had a partial double bottom, and the hull was divided by 10 watertight transverse bulkheads; a centerline bulkhead divided the machinery spaces.
 The upper part of the hull between the main and upper decks curved inwards (tumblehome).
 The Petropavlovsks had a designed metacentric height of 5.43 ft and were good seagoing ships.
 Their crew consisted of 26–27 officers and 605–625 enlisted men; Petropavlovsk had a crew of 750 when serving as a flagship.

 The ships were powered by two vertical triple-expansion steam engines, each driving one propeller, using steam generated by 14 cylindrical boilers at a working pressure of 8.8 atm.
 Unlike her sisters, Sevastopol had 16 boilers.
 The engines were rated at 10600 ihp and designed to reach a top speed of 16 knots.
-Poltava and Petropavlovsk used turbines and boilers imported from Britain and slightly exceeded their specifications; during their sea trials, the ships reached maximum speeds of 16.29 and 16.38 kn from 11213 and 11255 ihp, respectively.
+Poltava and Petropavlovsk used engines and boilers imported from Britain and slightly exceeded their specifications; during their sea trials, the ships reached maximum speeds of 16.29 and 16.38 kn from 11213 and 11255 ihp, respectively.
 Sevastopol, using domestically built machinery, only reached a speed of 15.3 kn from 9368 ihp, despite the extra boilers.
 The Naval Ministry chose not to exercise the penalty provisions of the contract for failing to attain the design speed because it had specified the machinery to be used.
 The Petropavlovsks carried a maximum of 1050 LT of coal which allowed them to steam for 3750 nmi at a speed of 10 kn.